jinhonav/Sentinel-1-SAR-Ship-Detection-and-Classification/README.md

 Detected ships: 46
 ```

-The Busan result shows ship detections mainly distributed in coastal waters and port-adjacent areas.
+The Busan result demonstrates that YOLO accurately detected nearly all ships within the port area.
+The detected ships were mainly distributed in coastal waters and port-adjacent areas.
 The ResNet classifier assigned most detected ships to the Other Type class, with a smaller number of Cargo predictions.

 ---